R3curs1on/Review-Summarizer/README.md

     pip install -r requirements.txt
     ```

-3.  **Add API Key**
+3.  **Set up Environment Variables**
-    Open `app.py` and paste your Google Gemini API key into the `gemini_api_key` variable.
+    Create a `.env` file in the root directory and add your Google Gemini API key:
+    Also paste same API key in ContextualWriting.py and main.py
+    ```
+    GEMINI_API_KEY="YOUR_API_KEY"
+    ```

-4.  **Run the App**
+5.  **Run the App**
     ```bash
-    streamlit run app.py
+    flask run
     ```
+    Or
+    ```bash
+    python app.py
+    ```

-Open your browser to the local URL provided by Streamlit, paste a Flipkart product URL, and generate your summary.
+Open your browser to `http://127.0.0.1:5000/`, paste a Flipkart product URL, and generate your summary.

-**Note** : If you are using on cpu then it will take time to run those heavy ml models so please be patient .
-I have added enough debug statements if anything goes wrong check console ( where you run app.py )  .
+**Note**: For First time it will be quit slow due to all models are being downloaded.
+If you are running this on a CPU, it may take some time to run the heavy ML models .
+Please be patient.
+I have added enough debug statements so if anything goes wrong, check the console where you ran the application.